Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Results from Numerical Simulations and Discussion

 The second synthetic dataset we tested was the learning problem Labeling Cosets with Error (LCE) dataset, which was crafted to evaluate the accuracy of QML algorithms.
 The dataset was generated with a 27-qubit superconducting quantum processor \cite{glick2021covariant} which is split by 96 training points and 32 test points, each a 7-qubit quantum state defined by Euler angles.
 These angles specify elements of two separate cosets, forming the basis for binary classification.
 We apply the same feature map as used in \cite{glick2021covariant}.

-Similarly to Section 2.1.1, we present the results obtained using the SPSA optimiser in Table \ref{SPSA-coset} (see Appendix \ref{Apx-Num} Tables for the full set of results).
+Similarly to Section 3.1.1, we present the results obtained using the SPSA optimiser in Figure \ref{fig:merged-results} (see Appendix \ref{Apx-Num} Tables for the full set of results).
 Also in this case, we observe over a $\times10$ speed-up, with the number of queries reduced as we reduce $k$.
-The classification accuracy of the method is, once again, not affected by the method and agrees with our previous discussion in Section 2.1.1.
+For both the HE and RA ansatzes in Fig. \ref{fig:merged-results}, the full kernel ROC AUC and F1 score are 1.
+For all choices of $k$ and $s$ the ROC AUC remains at 1.
+All F1 scores are also 1 apart from the choice of $k=16$, $s=8$ which sees a small reduction to 0.969.
+We therefore see that the classification accuracy of the method is, once again, not affected by the method and agrees with our previous discussion in Section 3.1.1.